 As far as alcohol "You havin a pussy drink bro?" is less relentless in Japan, although there are some cocktails more gendered than HRT injections.
 Makes America's conception of masculinity a bit embarassing frankly.
 Public drinking is allowed, and covenience stores carrying alcohol are open 24/7.
 Just don't be obnoxious when you're ruining your life.

 sweet things aren't that sweet.
 I went out for BBQ in the US and I was knocked catatonic by how sugary everthing was.
 Even me who grew up destroying their insulin baseline with fundip and whoppers and candycorn and milkduds found it just too much.
 Good thing then that the japanese pride themselves on subtlety. goes back to the craftsmens traditition of subtle presentations, the vital bits being in the details.
-Sweets are refreshing, you could inhale cakes and pastries for hours without your liver clawing itself out your abdominal cavity.
+Sweets are refreshing, you could inhale cakes and pastries for hours without your liver bringing out the exit bag.
 Their use of dairy in sweets is also unparallelled.
 While Japan doesn't have a flourishing craft cheese industry the cream and butter used in bread and sweets are delicious.
 Think a really good milkbread.

 Cheap food won't destroy your body.
 There's a universal presumption in the US that cheap food is bad for you, and the inverse is also true.
 It explains the comorbidity of obesity and poverty, the existence of food deserts, the incestuous relationship between the federal government and agribusineess.
 In Japan especially inexpensive food doesn't have connotations of fast food, but central kitchens.
 Think sysco or school lunches.
 Vegetables are cheap without relying too much on underpaid transnational migrant labor.
 Poverty meals are interestingly soy-bean centric, from bean sprouts to natto to tofu.